Built-in wall oven in a modern kitchen

 • Good value compared to competing double wall ovens

-• Wi-Fi connectivity works reliably once set up
+• Wi-Fi connectivity works reliably once configured

 • Large 5.1 cubic foot capacity per cavity